-- 1. Administration of the LWCAMPO to include the updating of existing or the completion of new plans, studies, and reports. - 2.
+- Administration of the LWCAMPO to include the updating of existing or the completion of new plans, studies, and reports. - 2.
 Fulfillment of planning objectives. - 3.
 Supply/Equipment purchases - 4.
 Compliance with state and federal requirements. - 5.
-Maintenance, updates and dissemination of the Public Participation Plan (PPP) and Title VI Program and Environmental Justice (EJ) material(s). - 6.
-Continuation of a proactive public involvement process. - 7.
+Submitting recapitulation of costs for billings to Texas Department of Transportation (TxDOT) - 6.
+Maintenance, updates and dissemination of the Public Participation Plan (PPP) and Title VI Program and Environmental Justice (EJ) material(s). - 7.
+Travel for MPO Director and Staff to attend conference for staff development purposes. - 8.
+Continuation of a proactive public involvement process. - 9.
 Maintenance of LWCAMPO Website and Social Media.